-The UK release of the original Nintendo 3DS last March didn't go as smoothly as the house of Mario might've hoped, see.
+The UK release of the original Nintendo 3DS in March 2011 didn't go as smoothly as the house of Mario might've hoped, see.
 A high £230 price point and a general lack of games post-release meant that many handheld gamers simply couldn't see a reason to upgrade from their existing DS systems.

 Now, a year on, and the 3DS is finally delivering on its promise of succeeding on the original Nintendo DS's high-profile legacy.